ricoputrap/learning-notes/system-designs/social-media-feed/social-media-feed.md

 1. Browse feed containing posts created by the users.
 2. Create a new post.
 3. Like a post.
+4. Displaying new posts created by other users in realtime (_live_).

 ### 1.2.
 What kind of posts are supported?

-Currenlty it's only a plain text are supported to be the content of a post.
+Currenlty it's only a **plain text** are supported to be the content of a post.

 ### 1.3.
 What pagination UX should be used for the feed?

-Infinite scrolling: more posts will be added when the user reaches the end of their feed (bottom).
+**Infinite scrolling**: more posts will be added when the user reaches the end of their feed (bottom).

+### 1.4.
+What kind of UX should be used for displaying the new posts that are created by other users in realtime?

+A **small popup** with a label **"New posts..."** will be displayed on the top of the feed.

 ### 1.4.
 Will the app be used on mobile devices?